Dating Coaching for After 40 and Over 50 Singles: Stretch Your Social Circle

 JC

-April 20, 2009 at 7:25 PMIt is so much harder to meet and get to know a group of people once you grow up.
+It is so much harder to meet and get to know a group of people once you grow up.
 My group of friends from college (I graduated GaTech 24 years ago) is still my closest group of friends.
 Followed by a smaller group from High School, and a group from my first job.

 College and jobs are in some ways like a war, and we make battlefield friendships for life.
 Not that being up studying for finals or coping with hangovers compares in intensity or sacrifice to being in a foxhole together, but it is similar effect for pampered college kids.